microsoft/frontend-bootcamp/README.md

 # Frontend Bootcamp / Days in the Web

-> 🚨🚨 This project is a work in progress!
-Issues and pull requests are encouraged. 🚨🚨

 ## Welcome

 In this two-day workshop you'll learn the basics of frontend development while building a working web app.